BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 # TeamCode Module

-Note: Everything here is copyrighted by FTC Team BotsBurgh 11792 under the MIT License.
+Note: Everything here is copyrighted by FTC Team BotsBurgh 11792 under the MIT License unless specified otherwise.
 See the file LICENSE for more details.

 ## Welcome to our TeamCode Module